Michael Tracey (journalist): Reporting and views

-Prior to the 2024 presidential election (November 4th), Tracey published an article in his newsletter in which he wrote that he had not voted for a major party candidate since 2008, which was to remain unchanged for 2024.
+Prior to the 2024 presidential election (November 4), Tracey published an article in his newsletter in which he wrote that he had not voted for a major party candidate since 2008, which was to remain unchanged for 2024.
 He also wrote that he does not find third parties credible.

+Tracey has argued that the media reporting relating to the Epstein files has been excessively "conspiratorial".
+In the Wall Street Journal, Barton Swaim cited Tracey's coverage of an FBI memo in the Epstein Files, in which the bureau were unable to corroborate allegations that Epstein and Maxwell had involved other associates in their offending.
+In September 2025, Tracy was ejected from a news conference featuring survivors of Jeffrey Epstein's abuse after Tracey questioned the veracity of Epstein accuser Virginia Giuffre.
+At an afterparty following the 2026 White House Correspondents' Dinner, Tracey accosted journalist Julie K. Brown, a prominent chronicler of the allegations against Jeffrey Epstein after Brown shared a post suggesting that Tracey was being paid to downplay Epstein's sexual abuse.
+Jim Acosta subsequently began arguing with Tracey, with the pair nearly coming to blows before Tracey was ejected from the event by security.
+Tracey subsequently threatened Acosta on social media, calling him a "pussy" and publicly challenged him to a fight outside the Hampton Inn where Tracey was staying.

 Personal life

 Raised in West Caldwell, New Jersey, he graduated from James Caldwell High School in 2006.
 He has resided in Jersey City, New Jersey.

 In February 2009, Tracey was arrested while a student at The College of New Jersey after he attempted to approach Ann Coulter, who had spoken at the college's campus in Ewing.
 He was charged with disorderly conduct and pleaded guilty to "violating a nuisance ordinance".